A machine learning based control of complex systems: A machine learning approach to control chaos

 from the elements of an typical orbit $ \{s_t \} _ {t = 1}^N $ of the system.
-Here, $N(S_0,s_{t+1})$ is a function that pick out, the element of $S_0$ nearest to $s_ {t + 1}$ is defined as:
+Here, $P(S_0,s_{t})$ is a function that pick out, the element of $S_0$ nearest to $s_ {t}$ is defined as:

-These pairs will later serve as training data for a machine learning scheme that estimates $ u_t= u(s_t) $, for any $ s_t $ in the domain of $ f $.
-In this way the control problem is turned into a regression problem, that we propose can be to solved using artificial intelligence techniques.
+These pairs will later serve as training data for a nonlinear regression scheme $ u_t= u(s_{t}) $.
+In this way the control problem is turned into a regression problem, that we propose to solve using machine learning techniques.

+As one, among many alternatives to approximate $u$, in this work we use a powerful set of strategies from machine learning known as Kernel Regression Methods \cite{Schlkopf, Garcia}.

+The main idea behind of these techniques is to map the observed examples (training set) into a new representation space (known as feature space), where object properties can be extracted more easily, using linear algorithms.

+With the aim of showing how one of these techniques can be selected according to the particularities of the problem, in this case we present results with Gaussian Process\cite{Rasmussen} in the case of problems associated with a small number of data and Random Forest\cite{Breiman} in the case that the problem involve a large amount of data.